juliatok/WebDev_Project/README.md

 - Helped create uniformity in the style's of the different pages in the project, and polished features with css.

 - created the backend tests.

+### Valtteri Ikonen

+### Sprint 1:
+- Sketch a UI of a user profile page

+### Sprint 2 and 3:
+- Develop functionalities of the website.
+- Implement the sketch to a html/css format.

+### Sprint 4:
+- More functionality executions.
+- Adjustments to the user interface.